PSHE & RSHE

-PSHE education is the curriculum subject that gives children the knowledge, understanding, attitudes and practical skills to live safe, healthy, productive lives and meet their full potential.
+PSHE and RSHE education is the curriculum subject that gives children the knowledge, understanding, attitudes and practical skills to live safe, healthy, productive lives and meet their full potential.
 At Altofts, our PSHE curriculum will go beyond the statutory requirements to also cover areas such as finance, jobs, careers, and enterprise.
-From the Spring term, your child’s class will also be taking part in lessons that will incorporate the relationships and health education (RHE) aspect of the Primary Programme.
+From the Spring term, your child’s class will also be taking part in lessons that will incorporate the relationships and health education (RSHE) aspect of the Primary Programme.

 We have adopted the PSHE Association Programme of Study and related resources.
 The PSHE Association worked closely with the Government to develop this curriculum and featured heavily in the Government consultation, which also involved the consultation of parents and carers.
 Each unit will begin with a book stimulus to allow the children to access concepts and themes being addressed in the unit, in a manner consistent with the rest of our curriculum.